-Maryland State Modified Teachers/Employees Pension System (MSPS)
+Maryland State Retirement and Pension System Online Benefit Estimators

-The Maryland State Pension System is a defined benefit plan.
+The Maryland State Retirement and Pension System is a defined benefit plan.
 This means that a member qualifies for retirement benefits based upon the member’s length of service, and the benefit is pre-determined based on a formula.
 Enrollment into the Pension Plan upon hire is irrevocable.

 The University contributes a percentage of the employee’s annual salary over 26 pay periods.
 This percentage fluctuates with each fiscal year.
 The actual contribution will be reflected on the left hand side of the employee’s pay stub.